 CO2 soothes your nervous system when stress excites it.

-All the symptoms that we mentioned above: tight throat, palpitations, tightness in the chest, blocked diaphragm, difficult breathing, cut legs, tremors, etc … are caused physiological by hyperventilating (breathing more than normal) ) and therefore by decreasing your CO2 concentration.
+All the symptoms that we mentioned above : lump in the throat, palpitations, tightness in the chest, blocked diaphragm, difficulty in breathing, heavy legs, tremors, etc … are caused physiological by hyperventilating (breathing more than normal) ) and therefore by decreasing your CO2 concentration.

-By understanding this, you realize that there is only one solution to really fight against your stress: better breathe (less quantity) and thus normalize your CO2 level to restore the 3 effects vital: oxygenation, dilatation and sedation.
+By understanding this, you realize that there is only one solution to really fight against your stress : better breathe (less quantity) and thus normalize your CO2 level to restore the 3 vitals effects : oxygenation, dilatation and sedation.

 The causes of stress